frictionlessdata/frictionless-ci/site/docs/configuration.md

 ## Configuration File

 You can add a `.github/frictionless.yaml` file to your Github repository to provide an additional configuration.
 This file is a mapping in a form of `inquiry name: inqiury descriptor`.
-It's easier to understan using an example:
+It's easier to understand using an example:

 > .github/frictionless.yaml